tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 .. cpp:function:: void updateOutput()

-   Send the current contents of the ZTerminal side terminal buffer to the terminal with an incremental update.
+   Send the current contents of the ``ZTerminal`` side terminal buffer to the terminal with an incremental update.

    |standalone|

 .. cpp:function:: void updateOutputForceFullRepaint()

-   Send the current contents of the ZTerminal side terminal buffer to the terminal with an full (non incremental) update.
+   Send the current contents of the ``ZTerminal`` side terminal buffer to the terminal with an full (non incremental) update.

    |standalone|

 .. cpp:function:: int width() const

-   This function return the current width of the terminal as seen by ZTerminal.
+   This function return the current width of the terminal as seen by ``ZTerminal``.

    If :cpp:enumerator:`Tui::ZTerminal::Option::DisableAutoResize` is not in effect the width should match the actual terminal width unless the application has overridden the width using